Drunella/u5remastered/README.md

 # Bugs

-I did not test it thoroughly.
+I played the game with the EasyFlash version.
+I completed the game but I did not test it thoroughly.
 Please report bugs or suggestions to drunella@gmx.de.
-I'm planning to implement more features in the future.
+I might implement more features in the future.

 # License and Copyright